Teddy34/gatsby-blog/blog/fp_good_parts/index.md

 Writing code using more pure functions is very easy to do and will provide great benefits for your code.
 This is the single best improvement that FP can bring to a codebase.

-### Replace manual loops
+### Number two: replace manual loops

-FP provides a new set of algorithmics primitives to replace progressively imperative operators such as `for`, `if` or `try-catch`.
+FP provides a new set of algorithmics primitives to replace progressively imperative operators such as `for`, `switch`, `if` or `try-catch`.
 They favor strongly readability and safety while fitting perfectly in your new pure functions.
-Let's go through the most useful of them by finding a replacement for our loops.
+Let's go through the most useful of them by finding a replacement for your loops.
 Array.prototype already implements all these functions so we will use it as an example, but the concept works with all kinds of iterables.

 #### Filter

 One of the most common operations to perform is to loop in a list, to find/remove elements that match some criteria.
 All of these operations can be reduced to a simple name: filtering.
 A filter uses two inputs: a list (very often an Array but not necessarily) and a predicate.
-The predicate is a function (pure of course) that takes an item of the list as input and returns a boolean.
-Because our filter is pure, it must not mutate the original list but return a new filtered list.
-The items themselves can be cloned (expensive) or more probably are just referenced (fast) in the new list.
-The last point would be critical in terms of API with impure code mutating the items, but since we stayed away from impurity, we're safe.
+The predicate is a pure function that takes an item of the list as input and returns a boolean.
+Because our filter is pure, it must not mutate the original list but instead return a new filtered list.
+The original items themselves can be cloned (expensive) or more probably are just referenced (fast) in the new list.

 Here is how Filter will improve the readability of your code.
 If you see a filter keyword somewhere, you can immediately:
-- be sure that there will never be an index error that is classic with for loops.
+- be sure that there will never be an index handling bug.
 - guess the API of the predicate function, without even looking at a type definition or its code.
 - assume that no other data transformation has been performed.
-- assume that input has not been mutated
+- assume that the input has not been mutated
 - finally, you can skip to the next line because you know what the output will be: a new list of same type items, filtered by some condition that can be usually guessed looking at the name of the predicate.

 #### Map